alttester/AltTester-Unity-SDK/Bindings~/python/README.md

 This package contains an library for adding Python language binding to the AltTester framework.

-AltTester is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.
+AltTester Unity SDK is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.

 You can run your tests on real devices (mobile, PCs, etc.) or inside the Unity Editor.

-Read the documentation on https://altom.com/alttester/docs/sdk
+Read the documentation on https://altom.com/alttester/docs/sdk/

 ## Get Started